adobe/shredder/README.md

   ]
 }
 ```
 The Auto Scale Group (ASG) must be able to assume the afore mentioned role.
-In order to do this, we must add a policy like this:
+In order to do this, we must add a Trust Relationship like this on the `myrole/spinnakerasg` role:

 ```json
 {